|

 POTS

-Model - A model is anything used in any
+Model - A model is anything used in any way to

-words or symbols, or imagined in the mind.
+in words or symbols, or imagined in the mind.

 See